EziOzoani/AI_For_Art/README.md

 # AI_For_Art

-It is based on the paper A Neural Algorithm of Artistic Style{link}.
+It is based on the paper A Neural Algorithm of [Artistic Style](https://arxiv.org/abs/1508.06576).
 Note: this ppaer used VGG-19 models for TensorFlow instead og VGG-16.